oVirt/ovirt-site/source/feature/lun-resize.html.md

 input : a single LUN GUID

-output : size of LUN
+output : size of PV

-action : call pvresize and return the size of the LUN
+action : call pvresize and return the size of the PV

 The following verb will be updated:
 \* Get Device List - Rescan and resize of devices will be added